onibakuman/project-shinra-python/README.md

 3) To run execute:
     python main.py <youtube-video-id>

-now you are good to go!
+Now you are good to go!